Try3D/try3d.github.io/src/pages/blogs/post-1.md

 ---
 layout: ../../components/layout.astro
-title: Hello
+title: Hello world
 ---

-# This is me
+# Hello world
-This is a test plz ignore
+This is just a placeholder